Keswick, Ontario: Demographics

 Specific demographics for Keswick are not available, since it is counted as part of Georgina.

 Economy

 The town boasts a number of shopping areas and attractions along the lakeshore and nearby agricultural areas.
 The majority of residents commute south to Newmarket or Toronto to work as there are no major employers in Keswick.
-The majority of businesses in Keswick are retail in nature, the largest is Wal-Mart which opened in 2010.
+The majority of businesses in Keswick are retail in nature, the largest is Walmart which opened in 2010.

 Arts and culture

 The Stephen Leacock Theatre, opened in 1985, presents performances ranging from musicals and plays to orchestras and band performances.